Key Concepts & Definitions

 Solar Geoengineering (also referred to as solar radiation modification or SRM) is the large-scale and intentional intervention to increase the amount of sunlight reflected back into space to counteract some types of climate change impacts.

-Large Scale: Many small actions affect how much sunlight is reflected but solar geoengineering is focused on interventions that are resource-intensive and have big, risky effects.
+Large Scale: Many small actions affect how much sunlight is reflected, but solar geoengineering is focused on interventions that have a global impact.

-Intentional: There are both natural and accidental ways of changing how much sunlight is reflected, but the deliberate manipulation of Earth’s reflectivity is novel and unprecedented.
+Intentional: The deliberate manipulation of Earth’s reflectivity is novel and unprecedented.

-Sunlight Reflection: Greenhouse gases increase the proportion of the sun’s energy that remain in the atmosphere as heat.
-To reduce this effect, we must reduce greenhouse gas emissions, but solar geoengineering could also reduce the amount of sunlight that is absorbed by the Earth at atmosphere by reflecting it back into space as a complimentary approach to address a subset of climate impacts.
+Sunlight Reflection: Greenhouse gases increase the proportion of the sun’s energy that remains in the atmosphere as heat.
+To reduce this effect, we must reduce greenhouse gas emissions and invest in removing emissions from the atmosphere.
+Solar geoengineering could also reduce the amount of sunlight that is absorbed by the Earth’s atmosphere by reflecting it back into space as a complementary approach to reducing global temperatures and addressing a subset of climate impacts.

-Solar geoengineering has the potential to protect the most vulnerable from some types of major climate impacts, but does not address all climate impacts (e.g. it cannot address ocean acidification), and also presents a range of ecological and social risks and challenges.
+SG could potentially lessen the burden on the most vulnerable by decreasing temperatures, but it does not address all climate impacts (e.g. it cannot address ocean acidification).
+It also presents a range of ecological and social risks and challenges that are not fully understood at this stage.

 Approaches

-There are a variety of ways that sunlight might be reflected back into space, but there are two techniques that have received the most attention:
+There are a variety of ways that sunlight might be reflected back into space, but two techniques have received the most attention:

 Stratospheric Aerosol injection (SAI)

-SAI would involve the insertion of small particles into the upper atmosphere.
-This would reflect a very small proportion of sunlight back into space.
+SAI would involve inserting small particles into the upper atmosphere, which would reflect a very small proportion of sunlight back into space.

 Marine cloud brightening (MCB)